 Power Pivot is a free add-on for Excel 2010 and Excel 2013.
 From Office 2016 onwards it can be found in Excel.

-Power BI is Microsoft’s business intelligence and visualization solution which works on top of the Power Pivot and Power Query engines.
+Power BI works on top of the Power Pivot and Power Query engines.
 You can shape and analyse your data either using Get Data in Power Query or Data Model in Power Pivot.
-You can then create interactive dashboards and reports; visualizing your data with Power BI’s wide variety of data visualizations.
+You can then Power BI reports and interactive dashboards using Power BI’s wide variety of data visualisations.